Auto-Delete Images: Expiration and Cleanup Guide

 - Mixing permanent and temporary assets in one gallery

-- Forgetting to rotate links after campaign changes
+- Forgetting to disable/extend links when the campaign changes

-Auto-delete is less about deletion itself and more about lifecycle control.
-Set clear expiry windows and review them as part of normal campaign operations.
+Auto-delete is really lifecycle control: set clear expiry windows, then review them as part of your normal sharing routine.